csantanapr/knative-minikube/README.md

 # Setup Knative with Minikube

->Updated and verified on Jan 24, 2020 with Knative version 0.12
+>Updated and verified on Feb, 2020 with Knative version 0.12

 ## Install Minikube